Big Data Analytics Use Cases

 Some interesting Big Data use cases I have come across include:

-- Insurance — Individualize auto-insurance policies based on newly captured vehicle telemetry data.
+- Insurance — Individualize auto-insurance policies based on vehicle telemetry data.
 Insurer gains insight into customer’s driving habits delivering: (1) More accurate assessments of risks; (2) Individualized pricing based on actual individual customer driving habits; (3) Influence and motivate individual customers to improve their driving habits

 - Travel — Optimize buying experience through web/mobile log and social media data analysis (1) Travel site gains insight into customer preferences and desires; (2) Up-selling products by correlating current sales with subsequent browsing behavior Increase browse-to-buy conversions via customized offers and packages; (3) Deliver personalized travel recommendations based on social media data